Navy Doctoral Internships In Clinical Psychology

 Interviews:

-Interviews will be conducted for the San Diego internship between 29 November and 1 December 2022.
+Interviews will be conducted for the San Diego internship between 28 - 30 November 2023.

-Applicants who are selected for interviews will be contacted around November of 2022 (following the AAPI submission deadline) to schedule an interview.
+Applicants who are selected for interviews will be contacted by mid-November (following the AAPI submission deadline) to schedule an interview.

 Applicants who are applying to both sites will be required to participate in interviews at both sites.